mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

     }
     ```

-1. Deploy the Edge-LB pool configuration file to expose and access the `nginx` service by running the following command:
+1. Deploy the Edge-LB pool configuration file to expose and access the `nginx` service:

     ```bash
     dcos edgelb create nginx-edgelb.json
     ```

 # Verify deployment status for sample apps
-1. Verify that the Marathon-LB and Edge-LB API server packages deployed sucessfully by running the following command:
+1. Verify that the Marathon-LB and Edge-LB API server packages deployed successfully:

     ```bash
     dcos package list
     ```

-1. Verify the services and pool instances has been deployed sucessfully by running the following command:
+1. Verify the services and pool instances has been deployed sucessfully:

     ```bash
     dcos marathon app list
     ```

-1. Verify the Apache&reg; Mesos&reg; task relevant to services and the pool instances by running the following command:
+1. Verify the Apache&reg; Mesos&reg; task relevant to services and the pool instances:

     ```bash
     dcos task
     ```

-1. Verify that the Edge-LB pool named `nginx-edgelb` deployed successfully by running the following command:
+1. Verify that the Edge-LB pool named `nginx-edgelb` deployed successfully:

     ```bash
     dcos edgelb list
     ```

-1. Verify that the Edge-LB pool instance deployed successfully with the configured frontend and backend ports by running the following command:
+1. Verify that the Edge-LB pool instance deployed successfully with the configured frontend and backend ports:

     ```bash
     dcos edgelb endpoints nginx-edgelb